12 Oct Specific Relationship Skills For Stressful Times

 6. Master the art of offering a genuine heartfelt apology…

 … and the art of graciously receiving one so that after a relationship hiccup you can swiftly move on, together.

 7. Design a lifestyle that will invite minimal ongoing stress.

 This means making decisions as you build you life together that will allow the “big stuff” (like your home, jobs, families, activities and obligations) to be as stress free as possible.
 Life will always throw unexpected stress at you, so strive to live within your means so that you can accomodate additional stress when it happens.
 Great relationships can survive stressful periods, but any relationship will eventually buckle if the high stress periods never end.

 Pamela Pannifex is a psychotherapist, marriage therapist, naturopath and founder of Sunshine Holistic Counselling on Queensland’s Sunshine Coast.
-Pamela has been helping people create personal wellbeing and relationships that thrive for almost 30 years.
+Pamela has been helping people create personal wellbeing and relationships that thrive for 30 years.
 Contact Pamela here.